 Covering the size of a tennis court, the house required 1,800 pounds of butter, 2,925 pounds of brown sugar, 7,200 eggs, 7,200 pounds of all-purpose flour, and 1,080 ounces of ground ginger, as well as a few other ingredients.
-The structure had 10-foot-high walls and featured an edible exterior mounted over a wooden frame.
+The structure had 10-foot-high walls and featured an exterior mounted over a wooden frame that could be eaten!

 Gingerbread fun facts